wilmarques/mfe-angular-elements/README.md

   - Install Angular plugin `npm install --save-dev @nrwl/angular`
   - Create Angular App `nx generate @nrwl/angular:app contacts --e2eTestRunner=none --unitTestRunner=none --port=4201 --no-interactive`
   - Run the app to see if its okay
+- Move contacts Page to Angular App
+  - Run the app to see it on port 4201
+- Remove mfe-web